A long life of purpose

 Our team works hard to provide a sense of community at the Residences at Chestnut Ridge.
 We believe that community provides a sustained sense of purpose and better quality of life.

 After all, feeling purposeful in life is important.
 “It’s a very robust predictor of health and wellness in old age,” Patricia Boyle, a neuropsychologist at the Rush Alzheimer’s Disease Center in Chicago, told the New York Times.
 Through a study on the relationship of a purposeful life and Alzheimer’s, Dr. Boyle and her team found that people with high purpose scores were 2.4 times more likely to remain free of Alzheimer’s than those with low scores.

-An assisted living community can be an excellent option for aging parents.
+An senior living community can be an excellent option for aging parents.
 With the help of our resources and expertise, here are four ways to help an elderly parent continue to live a purpose-filled life.

 1. Encourage new friendships.

 Aging can be discouraging because of the loss of close friends and family.
 Encourage your loved one to seek out friends who enjoy similar hobbies.
 Chestnut Ridge Wallingford provide many social activities, including art and cooking classes, card and board games, worship services, outings for dining, movie nights and a daily social called “Chat and Chew.”

 2. Embrace their talents.